compsys-progtools/fall2025/resources/glossary.md

 :  a collection of files typically created for organizational purposes

 divergent
-:  git branches that have diverged means that there are different commits that have same parent; there are multipe ways that git could fix this, so you have to tell it what strategy to use
+:  git branches that have diverged means that there are different commits that have same {term}`parent`; there are multipe ways that git could fix this, so you have to tell it what strategy to use

 escape
 :  (verb) to insert an <wiki:Escape_character>